 This week’s Small Business Star is finance and accounting coach, Rosie Slosek.
-As founder of One Man Band Accounting, Rosie provides sole traders and small businesses with one-to-one support and advice on anything from tax returns to bookkeeping.
+As founder of One Man Band Accounting (now The Money Haven), Rosie provides sole traders and small businesses with one-to-one support and advice on anything from tax returns to bookkeeping.

 The business was born out of the want to make tax and accounting information more accessible and understandable in a friendly and reassuring way.
 Armed with a unique proposition, Rosie founded her coaching business in 2012.
 By slowly edging her way into the market, Rosie allowed herself the time to develop her marketing and sales tactics to help on-board prospective clients.
 Working exclusively with UK freelancers as a tax return coach, Rosie shares her savvy money management advice with cake-loving freelancers and SMEs.